-- taking into account the possibility that other officers may have additional information regarding the threat posed by a subject. - Employees shall comply with Policy Number C-16 Employee Conduct On Duty, which requires any employee who observes or is aware of an employee violating the law and/or departmental policy and procedure to report this to a supervisor at the earliest possible opportunity.
-Further, all employees are responsible for reporting any situation that poses a threat to the health and safety of staff and clients under the Probation Department's jurisdiction.
-Specific to the use of force, DJCOs are required to report potential excessive force when present and observing another officer using force that the DJCO believes to be beyond that which is reasonable and necessary, as determined by an objectively reasonable officer under the circumstances based upon the totality of information actually known to the officer. - 13.
-The activities listed below are not considered use of force events.
-However, in the event the activity results in injury, the appearance of injury, or complaint of pain, the incident should be reported to the DJCO's supervisor. - a.
+- 15. The activities listed below are not considered use of force events.
+However, in the event the activity results in injury, the appearance of injury, or complaint of pain, the incident should be reported, both verbally and in a written report, to the officer's supervisor. - a.
 The use of handcuffs, shackles, transportation belts, martin chains, or flex cuffs when used to restrain youth for movement or transportation. - b.
 Using a firm grip to control while performing routine functions such as searching, handcuffing, or escorting. - c.
 Using a firm grip/hand hold to assist or escort a restrained person. - d.
-Performing reasonable interventions necessitated by the physical incapacity of a youth (e.g., steadying or lifting an intoxicated or disabled person). - 14.
+Performing reasonable interventions necessitated by the physical incapacity of a youth (e.g., steadying or lifting an intoxicated or disabled person). - 16.
 Consistent with Procedural Manual Item (PMI) 1-1-A Probation Department Procedure Manual, this PMI will be reviewed and updated at a minimum of every two years, or when directives change based on legislation, court decisions, county directives, or practice.

 II.
-Training
+TRAINING

-- A. DJCOs must complete the following departmentally authorized training before being authorized to utilize any use of force option: - 1.
-Juvenile Corrections Officer (JCO) core course approved by the Board of State and Community Corrections and the Standards and Training for Corrections (STC) Program authorized by Title 15, Division 1, Subchapter 1, Articles 1-9, Section 100-358 of the California Code of Regulations (CCR).
+- A. DJCOs must complete the following departmentally authorized training before being authorized to utilize any use of force option: - Juvenile Corrections Officer (JCO) core course approved by the Board of State and Community Corrections and the Standards and Training for Corrections (STC) Program authorized by Title 15, Division 1, Subchapter 1, Articles 1-9, Section 100-358 of the California Code of Regulations (CCR).
 Currently, the JCO core course includes 168 hours of required training.
-The following topics, related to use of force, working with vulnerable populations (e.g. individuals who are pregnant, individuals with physical, mental, and developmental disabilities, etc.), and de-escalation are addressed in the JCO core course:
+The following topics, related to use of force, working with vulnerable populations (e.g. individuals who are pregnant, individuals with physical, mental, and developmental disabilities, etc.), and de-escalation are addressed in the JCO core course: - a.

-- a.
 Defensive Tactics and Restraint Techniques (33 hours) including modules on use of force, control holds, falling, footwork and balance, take-downs, ground control, personal body weapons, person searches, use of restraints, and room extractions. - b.
 Behavioral Health (24 hours) including signs and symptoms of substance abuse, trauma, interventions and resources, stigma and bias, roles and responsibilities, liability, suicide prevention, foundations and definitions: signs and symptoms, safety, and emotional survival. - c.
-Communication (9 hours) including interpersonal communication, crisis communication and de-escalation, and effective communication. - d.
+Communication (9 hours) including interpersonal communication, crisis communication and de-escalation, and effective communication.

+- d.
 Cultural Awareness (4 hours) including cultural diversity and ethnic disparity and gender identity. - Prior to authorization to carry Oleoresin Capsicum Spray (OC Spray), DJCOs must complete 8 hours of Chemical Agents training.
-Thereafter, DJCOs must successfully complete the Facility Safety Review training and Defense and Control Tactics training at the frequencies noted below in section II.A.3.d. and II.A.3.e. - 3.
-In addition to completing the JCO core course, DJCOs are required to complete 24 hours of STC training annually.
+Thereafter, DJCOs must successfully complete the Facility Safety Review training and Defense and Control Tactics training at the frequencies noted below in section II.A.3.d. and II.A.3.e. - In addition to completing the JCO core course, DJCOs are required to complete 24 hours of STC training annually.
+Each DJCO will be scheduled for all mandatory training and notified electronically by the Strategic Support Division.
+It is the responsibility of the DJCO to attend all scheduled mandatory training and/or reschedule any missed mandatory training.
 Specifically, DJCOs are required to complete the following classes: - a.
 Mental Health: We Can't Escape It, So Let's Handle It (8 hours biennially) - b.
 Crisis Intervention and Behavioral Health Training (8 hours, biennially) - c.
 Tactical Communication and De-escalation (8 hours, annually) - d.
 Facility Safety Review (8 hours, biennially) - e.
-Defense and Control Tactics (8 hours, biennially) - III.
-De-escalating and Obtaining Voluntary Compliance - A. Voluntary compliance is the preferred means of achieving resolution to potential use of force encounters.
-When reasonable to do so, DJCOs should ask for and allow reasonable time for compliance. - B. When feasible, DJCOs shall utilize de-escalation techniques, crisis intervention tactics, and other alternatives to force. - 1.
-"Feasible" means reasonably capable of being done or carried out under the circumstances to successfully achieve the lawful objectives without increasing risk to the officer or another person.
+Defense and Control Tactics (8 hours, biennially)